RC-circuit/PDERefiner/README.md

 An interesting paper that aims to increase the time rollout of PDE solutions.
 The architecture is inspired from a denoising type of approach where noise of different amplitudes, scheduled exponentially are added and the model is trained to denoise them, eventually learning to capture terms ranging across a wide frequency spectrum.

+Here is a self implementation of the PDERefiner architecture.
+I use a simplified network with lesser layers and channels.
+The model has been tested over the non-linear Burger equation.
+The code includes the data generation for the Burger equation along with the model implementation.
+Feel free to play around!